Mxrcon/nf-tower-docs/docs/launch/overview.md

     See the [**Compute Environment**](../../compute-envs/overview/) documentation to learn how to create an environment for your preferred executor environment.

-In the following example we will launch the *nf-core/rnaseq* workflow using a Google Cloud compute environment we have previously set up.
+In the following example we will launch the *nf-core/rnaseq* workflow using a Google Cloud compute environment.

 To launch a pipeline:

 **1.** Select the **Launch** button in the navigation bar.

 The **Launch Pipeline** dialog will appear.